Learning Optimal Prescriptive Trees from Observational Data: Introduction

 \subsubsection{Identifiability, Randomized Experiments, and Observational Studies.}

-Learning an optimal prescriptive tree \comment{(or more generally a policy $\pi$)} from the observed data requires that the expected values of the counterfactual outcomes be \emph{identifiable}, i.e., possible to express as a function of the observed data.
+Learning an optimal prescriptive tree from the observed data requires that the expected values of the counterfactual outcomes be \emph{identifiable}, i.e., possible to be expressed as a function of the observed data.
 A sufficient condition for identifiability is for the data to have been collected during a \emph{(marginally) randomized} or \emph{conditionally randomized} experiment, see \cite{hernan2019causal}.

 In a randomized experiment, \comment{treatments are assigned at random and }all individuals have the same chance of getting any given treatment independent of their characteristics $x$. \comment{(although treatments need not be equally probable)} Formally, we have $K \independent X$.
 When treatment assignment is randomized, we say that treatment groups are \emph{exchangeable} because it is irrelevant which group received a particular treatment.
 Exchangeability means that for all $k$ and~$k' \in \sets K$, those who got treatment~$k$ in the data would have the same outcome distribution under $k'$ as those who got treatment~$k'$.
 Equivalently, exchangeability means that the counterfactual outcome and the actual treatment are independent, or~$Y(k) \independent K$, for all values of~$k$.